adamhedley/PiMeter/README.md

 # PiMeter
 Home Energy Metering using a Raspberry Pi

-# PiMeter
-Home Energy Metering using a Raspberry Pi

 Simple way to use a raspberry pi to monitor electric and or gas meters using the flashing led indicator.
 This will be updated when after significant changes (when I remember to).
 But for now it's a starting point.
 I am new to software so there are probably much better ways to do this.
 But for me it works.